kquannguyen0204-beep/test-1/MD/NBMTM_Accommodation_Letter.md

 ------------------------------------------------------------------------

+## To the Members of the Board,

-I am writing this statement to verify the medical necessity and extraordinary hardship supporting the request for a **30-day Test Window Extension** for Dr. pter Ngoc Pham.
+I am writing this statement to verify the medical necessity and extraordinary hardship supporting the request for a **30-day Test Window Extension** for Dr. Pete Ngoc Pham.

 ------------------------------------------------------------------------